philipphenkel/docker-node-from-git/README.md

 docker run --rm -i -t -p 8080:8080 -e GIT_REPOSITORY=https://github.com/philipphenkel/node-hello-world.git henkel/docker-node-from-git:latest
 ```

 That's all.
 At each start of container the specified git repository will be cloned.
-Afterwards `npm install` and `npm start` will be executed with `NODE_ENV=production`.
+Afterwards `yarn install` and `yarn start` will be executed with `NODE_ENV=production`.

 Environment Variables